Taking your bicycle to work can be a great alternative to driving alone to work or replacing car trips to the store or a friend’s house.

 Metro Bike There Map

 A bicycle map of the Portland metropolitan area – covers from Troutdale to Forest Grove, Wilsonville to Vancouver.
-The eighth edition map is printed on durable, waterproof paper and sells for $9.
+The ninth edition map is printed on durable, waterproof paper and sells for $6.

 Combining Bicycle and Transit

 When a trip seems too long to ride with your bicycle all the way, or if there is a portion of your ride that may not provide a safe or comfortable route, you can combine your bicycle trip with the bus.
 All C-TRAN and TriMet buses are equipped with bicycle racks available on first come, first served basis.
 The racks can hold two bicycles at a time.
-C-TRAN has additional information for bikes on buses.
+C-TRAN has a video on how to load a bicycle on The Vine, as well as additional information for bikes on buses.

 All C-TRAN and TriMet buses are equipped with bike racks.
 Loading your bike on the bus is easy.